The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Comparison with Other Data Structures

 Munro et al.~\cite{munro1992deterministic} show that there is a one-to-one correspondence between the 1-2 skiplist and the 2-3 tree, as well as between the 1-2-3 skiplist in Figure~\ref{fig:1-2-3_skiplist} and the 2-3-4 tree in Figure~\ref{fig:2-3-4-tree}.

-The equivalence is formally defined by Lamoureux and Nickerson~\cite{lamoureux1996equivalence} as {\em structural equivalence} and {\em functional equivalence}.
-Structural equivalence requires that data item $A$ and $B$ are logically adjacent to each other in both structures.
+The equivalence is formally defined by Lamoureux and Nickerson~\cite{lamoureux1996equivalence} as {\em structural } and {\em functional equivalences}.
+Structural equivalence requires that data items $A$ and $B$ are logically adjacent to each other in both structures.
 In contrast, functional equivalence means that the worst-case cost functions are in the same big-$O$ order of complexity.
 Two intermediate tree structures are defined in~\cite{lamoureux1996equivalence}: The Bd-tree and the Bd$^+$-tree.
-To construct a Bd-tree, we use a 2-3-4 tree, and connect the tree node with its right sibling if this node has a right sibling.
-Figure~\ref{fig:bd-tree} shows a Bd-tree of order 4 and is equivalent to a B-tree of order 4.
+To construct a Bd-tree, a 2-3-4 tree is used, and each of the tree nodes is connected with its right sibling whenever these sibling nodes exist.
+Figure~\ref{fig:bd-tree} shows a Bd-tree of order 4, and is equivalent to a B-tree~\cite{bayer1970organization, comer1979ubiquitous} of order 4.
 The Bd$^+$-tree adds the succeeding key from the parent node as the rightmost entry in each node shown in Figure~\ref{fig:bdplus-tree}.

 There are three pair-wise equivalences: B-tree vs. Bd-tree, Bd-tree vs. Bd$^+$-tree, Bd$^+$-tree vs. the horizontal array format of a deterministic skiplist.
 Lamoureux et al., \cite{lamoureux1996equivalence} prove that a B-tree of order $m$ is structurally and functionally equivalent to the linked list implementation of a deterministic skiplist of order $m$.
 Also, as in Figure~\ref{fig:bdplus-tree}, the Bd$^+$-tree is similar to the B$^{link}$-tree~\cite{lehman1981blink}, where each node points to its right sibling.
 However, there are two differences.
 The Bd$^+$-tree has an extra root node that contains $\infty$.
 Moreover, each non-leaf node of the Bd$^+$-tree contains an extra key.
 Showing the equivalence between the B-tree and the skiplist establishes the foundation that the skiplist can be used as a database index in place of a B-tree.